 Servings: 8 tacos

-Sonoran style sardine tacos made with heirloom blue corn masa topped with, cabbage, red onions and salsa.
+Sonoran sardine tacos recipe made with heirloom blue corn masa topped with, cabbage, red onions and salsa.

 Ingredients